xilopaint/alfred-things/README.md

   * `⌃ + ↩` to delete a to-do;
   * `fn + ↩` to empty the Trash.

+* Select a project and press `⇧ + ↩` to explore the contained to-dos.

 ## Contribute

 To report a bug or request a feature, please [create an issue][4] or [submit a pull request][5].